 Workshop Delivery Format

-Each Academic Integrity workshop is offered in a two-hour, face-to-face session, including a combination of lecture and discussion with a focus on case studies.
+Each Academic Integrity workshop is offered as a two-hour session in either face-to-face or synchronous online format.
+Sessions typically include a combination of lecture and discussion with a focus on case studies.

 How To Register for Academic Integrity Workshops

-Students must register for all workshops through their myUCF Student Center under Graduate Students then Pathways to Success.
-Please see the Pathways to Success Workshop Registration Instructions for additional details.
+Students must register for Academic Integrity workshops in the Pathways to Success registration portal.
+Please see the following instructions or download the Pathways to Success Workshop Registration Instructions for additional details:

-When attending a workshop, remember to sign in on the attendance roster, so your completion of the workshop may be recorded by the College of Graduate Studies in your university record.
+When attending a workshop, remember to sign the attendance roster or complete the attendance survey (for online sessions), so your completion of the workshop can be recorded by the College of Graduate Studies.

-You can view enrolled and completed workshops (courses) on the Training Summary page in your myUCF Student Center.
+You can also view workshops you are enrolled in and have completed on the Training Summary page in your myUCF Student Center:

 - Login to your myUCF Student Center, scroll down to the Graduate Students section and select the Pathways to Success link.

-- On the Workshops Search page, click Your Graduate Workshops/Cancel Enrollments
+- On the Workshops Search page, select Your Graduate Workshops/Cancel Enrollments